jillesvangurp/es-kotlin-client/README.md

             }
         """.trimIndent())
     }.hits.forEach {(esResult,deserialized) ->
+        // we get a lazy sequence that fetches results using the scroll api in es if(deserialized != null) {
-        // deserialized may be null if we disable source on the mapping index(esResult.id, deserialized!!.copy(amount = deserialized!!.amount+1),create = false)
+            // deserialized may be null if we disable source on the mapping
+            // use the BulkIndexingSession to index a transformed version of the original index(esResult.id, deserialized.copy(amount = deserialized.amount + 1), create = false)
         }
     }
+}
 ```

-For more information and examples:
+For more information and examples we have a few places to look:

 - [manual](manual/index.md) I have a growing collection of executable examples.
 This manual is
 actually generated using kotlin code and all the examples are actually run as part of the test suite.
 This is the best